-I took the more direct route back to the Dodds, enduring once again the nerve-wracking traffic, but delighted with my day and the strength remaining in my legs.
+I took the more direct route back to the Dodds, enduring once again the nerve-wracking traffic, but was filled with delight for my full day and the strength remaining in my legs.
 They had finally reached a level of conditioning where they could pedal all day without fatigue as long as I gave them an occasional rest and kept them fueled, abiding my those axioms of eating before one is hungry and taking a beak before one is tired.

 The Dodds house is surrounded by an apple orchard on three sides as well as a mini-botanical garden of their own where I set up my tent for the night right alongside a large oval train track for Mike's narrow gauge steam-powered train.

 He laid the track just four years ago, well after his two children had grown up and before they had any grandchildren, at the instigation of a friend who has a similar track and thought Mike's backyard would be perfect for another.
 Mike has long had a fascination for trains, so it didn't take much convincing for him to add it to his garden, though he somewhat surprised Geraldine with it.
 He holds a yearly gathering for fellow enthusiasts, who all bring their trains and have a go at it.
 We were up until nearly midnight over our prolonged dinner of salmon, just as Janina had predicted, talking about all and sundry, though not much about the World Cup, as Mike is one of the few in the country who wouldn't be watching the next evening's first match of England against Italy, though he couldn't help but be well-informed about the tournament since most of his friends deeply cared.